Members' rights

 Members can:

-If members need to access the corporation’s rule book, they can also do this by searching the corporation’s name on our website.
+If members need to access the corporation’s rule book, they can also do this by searching the corporation’s name on the public Register of Aboriginal and Torres Strait Islander Corporations.

 Internal governance rules